-In its initial phase, Trade Africa aims to double intra-regional trade in the EAC, increase EAC exports to the United States by 40 percent, reduce by 15 percent the average time needed to import or export a container from the ports of Mombasa or Dar es Salaam to land-locked Burundi and Rwanda in the EAC’s interior, and decrease by 30 percent the average time a truck takes to transit selected borders.
+In its initial phase, Trade Africa focused on the Partner States of the East African Community (EAC) – Burundi, Kenya, Rwanda, Tanzania, and Uganda; aiming to double intra-regional trade in the EAC, increase EAC exports to the United States by 40 percent, reduce by 15 percent the average time needed to import or export a container from the ports of Mombasa or Dar es Salaam to the land-locked interior, and decrease by 30 percent the average time a truck takes to transit selected borders.

 Increase U.S.-EAC Trade and Investment

-Trade Africa will help mobilize resources to support increased U.S.-EAC trade and investment, building upon the Trade and Investment Partnership announced in June 2012.
-Activities include:
+Trade Africa helps to mobilize resources to support increased U.S.-EAC trade and investment, building upon the Trade and Investment Partnership announced in June 2012.
+Activities have included:

-- Exploring a U.S.-EAC Investment Treaty to contribute to a more attractive investment environment
+- Working towards a U.S.-EAC Investment Treaty to promote a more attractive regional investment environment;

-- Establishing a new U.S.–EAC Commercial Dialogue to bring the private sector together with policy makers and increase opportunities for trade and investment
+- Bringing the private sector together with policy makers at the inaugural U.S.–EAC Commercial Dialogue meeting in February 2015 to increase opportunities for trade and investment;

-- Operating U.S.–Africa Trade Hubs that provide information, advisory services, risk mitigation and financing to encourage linkages between U.S. and East African investors and exporters
+- Providing information, advisory services, risk mitigation and financing through the East Africa Trade and Investment Hub to build linkages between U.S. and East African investors and exporters; and

-- Advancing the “Doing Business in Africa” campaign to encourage U.S. businesses to take advantage of growing trade and investment opportunities and to promote trade missions, reverse trade missions, trade shows, and business-to-business matchmaking in key sectors
+- Advancing the “Doing Business in Africa” campaign to encourage U.S. businesses to take maximum advantage of growing trade and investment opportunities in Africa, including through trade missions, reverse trade missions, trade shows, and business-to-business matchmaking in key sectors.